 Transforming Raw Data into Marketing Touchpoint

-The problem in this case is that we are only capturing the touchpoint data upon a form submission.
-In the B2C space, it might be enough since in most cases, the optimization and measurement is being done in Google Analytics anyway and what matters there are the big numbers and not the drill-down.
+The problem, in this case, is that we are only capturing the touchpoint data upon a form submission.
+In the B2C space, it might be enough since in most cases, the optimization and measurement are being done in Google Analytics anyway and what matters there are the big numbers and not the drill-down.
 In B2B it’s a different story; every touchpoint counts, especially when talking about sales processes that might take months – or even years.
-Capturing all touchpoints the prospect experiences throughout the user journey and being able to drill-down to the small details is essential for full-funnel optimization and not to mention, to simply to understand what works.
+Capturing all touchpoints the prospect experiences throughout the user journey and being able to drill down to the small details is essential for full-funnel optimization and not to mention, to simply to understand what works.

 Marketo is automatically recording any interaction prospects are having with your online assets (i.e. if they visit a web page, fill out a form, click a link, etc).
 Meaning you seamlessly already have all the data in Marketo’s lead activity logs.
 However, the data is not organized by session and in order to dive into it, you will need to manually check each and every log or start querying it using their Activity API.
 In addition, according to Marketo’s data retention policy, you will only have access to this data for a few months before it disappears forever.

 That led me and the team at Overstack.io to develop a Marketing Attribution Touchpoints Capturing tool for Marketo.
 It seamlessly integrates with your Marketo account and creates a new, custom activity or object called Marketing Touchpoint.
 Whenever a user visits your website with UTM params or from external referrals, a Touchpoint record will be created in his/her activity log along with all its metadata – source, medium, campaign, term, content, referral, landing page, device, browser, operating system and gclid (AdWords’ ID).